Position: Lecture in Clinical Psychology

 Dr Stubbings is a registered Practitioner Psychologist with the Health Care Professionals Council, a Chartered Clinical Psychologist with the British Psychological Society and a registered Psychologist with the Australian Healthcare Professionals Regulation Agency.
-In addition to working at Cardiff Metropolitan University, Dr. Stubbings also works in a Low Secure Forensic Mental Health hospital that specializes in the treatment of severe and complex patients detained under the mental health act.
-Research interests include the use of technology in mental health treatment, staff wellbeing, psychotherapy, existential approaches to mental health treatment and quality of life.
-Dr. Stubbings is involved research projects with several external provider including the NHS, Priory Group of Companies, which is the largest provider of mental health services outside of the NHS.
+In addition to working at Cardiff Metropolitan University, Dr. Stubbings also works in a Locked Rehabilitation Mental Health hospital that specializes in the treatment of severe and complex patients detained under the mental health act.
+Research interests include existential psychology, psychotherapy, the use of technology in mental health treatment, staff wellbeing, reducing restrictive practices and quality of life.
+Dr. Stubbings is also one of the lead researcher for the Priory Group of Companies, which is the largest provider of mental health services outside of the NHS.